gilmoreorless/double-30-overs/src/index.md

 In order to find the answer, I graphed out a 100-innings rolling average, to give a better indication of trends over time.

-<odi-graph graph-title="Overall average vs rolling average"
+<odi-graph graph-title="Overall vs rolling average"
     rolling-average="true" innings-points="false">
     IMAGE: A graph showing a rolling average average halfway mark as described in the next paragraph.
 </odi-graph>